howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 ---
 title: Authentication
+pageTitle:
-pageTitle: 'Authentication with GraphQL, React and Apollo Tutorial'
+  'Authentication with GraphQL, React and Apollo Tutorial'
+description:
-description: 'Learn best practices to implement authentication with GraphQL and Apollo Client to provide an email/password login in a React app with Prisma.'
+  'Learn best practices to implement authentication with GraphQL and Apollo Client to provide an email/password login in a React app with Prisma.'
+question:
-question: 'How are HTTP requests sent by ApolloClient authenticated?'
+  'How are HTTP requests sent by ApolloClient authenticated?'
 answers:
   [
-    'The ApolloClient needs to be instantiated with an authentication token', "ApolloClient exposes an extra method called 'authenticate' where you can pass an authentication token", 'By attaching an authentication token to the request with dedicated ApolloLink middleware', 'ApolloClient has nothing to do with authentication', ]
+    'The ApolloClient needs to be instantiated with an authentication token',
+    "ApolloClient exposes an extra method called
+    'authenticate' where you can pass an authentication token",
+    'By attaching an authentication token to the request with dedicated ApolloLink middleware',
+    'ApolloClient has nothing to do with authentication' ]
 correctAnswer: 2
 videoId: ''